Training Camp 3: Reacting to Lines

-- Have your pupils work in pairs to build the Driving Base with the Colour Sensor.
+- Have your students work in pairs to build the Driving Base with Colour Sensor.

-- Ask them to play the first programming stack to move their Driving Base forward and stop perpendicular to a black line.
+- Ask them to play the first programming stack to get their Practice Driving Base to move forward and stop perpendicular to a black line.

 - Have them try the second programming stack and describe what happens.

 - Facilitate a discussion about how the Colour Sensor detects the black line.

 - Have your students work through the next program to get their Driving Base to follow a black line.

 - Ask them to optimise this code to create an even better line-follower program.

 - Give feedback on each student's performance.